charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 If the machine you are going to connect to is not listed in known-hosts, then the connection will be aborted.

-When you first push to bitbucket or any new SSH server, you should be prompted to confirm the authenticity of the site:
+When you first push to BitBucket or any new SSH server, you should be prompted to confirm the authenticity of the site:

 ```